Nidhhi Agerwal

-Nidhhi Agerwal is an Indian actress who primarily works in Telugu, Tamil and Hindi films.
+Nidhhi Agerwal is an Indian actress who primarily works in Telugu and Tamil films.
 After participating in Miss Diva Universe 2014, Agerwal made her acting debut with the Hindi film Munna Michael (2017), for which she received Zee Cine Award for Best Female Debut.
 Agerwal made her Telugu debut with Savyasachi (2018) and Tamil debut with Eeswaran (2021).
 For the former, she received SIIMA Award for Best Female Debut - Telugu nominations.
 She has been part of successful films including iSmart Shankar (2019) and Kalaga Thalaivan (2022).